-Various software aspects that must be taken into account during the development of the DT contribute to its successful deployment and operation in the target environment.
+Various software aspects that must be considered during the development of the DT contribute to its successful deployment and operation in the target environment.
 For example, aspects such as modularity, scalability, performance, security, compatibility, and maintainability can improve the performance and reliability of the system.
 For this reason, it should be known in advance in which environment the DT is to be deployed.

-As mentioned earlier, the choice of a particular deployment strategy can depend on a variety of factors.
+As mentioned earlier, the choice of a deployment strategy can depend on many factors.
 There are several options on which hardware the deployment can take place.
 The advantages and disadvantages of some of these options are discussed in more detail below.

-In local deployment, also known as on-premise deployment, the DT is installed and operated on the company's hardware.
+In local deployment, also known as on-premises deployment, the DT is installed and operated on the company's hardware.
 The advantage of this type of deployment is the high degree of control over the hardware and software.
 Among other benefits, this can lead to higher security, for example when the system is operated in an isolated network, and to higher performance, as the system can be tailored to the specific requirements.
 Direct access to the hardware makes it easier to make changes.
 However, the disadvantage is the higher cost of hardware, maintenance and personnel.

 Cloud-based deployment, on the other hand, uses the resources of cloud service providers, who make their computing capacity and storage space available to their customers.
-Cloud service providers offer a variety of different cloud service models, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
-Depending on the model selected, the overhead of system maintenance as well as the degree of control over the system can vary significantly.
+Cloud service providers offer various cloud service models, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+Depending on the model selected, the overhead of system maintenance and the degree of control over the system can vary greatly.
 A key advantage of cloud-based deployment is that resources can be added and removed easily.
 This makes it possible to scale the application and use resources on demand more easily, which can significantly reduce costs.
 On the downside, there are risks related to data protection and security, as well as access to the cloud service from the Internet if there is no reliable Internet connection.

 With edge computing, data is processed close to the data source instead of being sent to a distant data center or the cloud for processing.
 Processing usually takes place on the device itself or nearby, e.g., on a local server.
-This can reduce response time and bandwidth usage, as not all data needs to be sent to a central location.
-However, there are also disadvantages.
-The high distribution level may increase the security risks.
+This can reduce response time and bandwidth usage since it avoids sending unnecessary data to a central location.
+Transferring only necessary information and avoiding deep system access can improve security.
+However, there are also disadvantages to consider.
+The high level of distribution may increase security risks.
 The cost of more complex implementation, management and maintenance compared to centralized solution can be higher.